 Dictators Are The Last To See A Looming Revolution

-In 1989, while lounging on the sofa in my one-bedroom flat in London, I watched on live television the unfolding revolution in Romania.
+In 1989, while lounging on the sofa in my one-bedroom flat in London, I watched the unfolding revolution in Romania on live television.

-However, on 21/December/1989, the communist party assembled some workers to grace Ceausescu’s speech on the happenings in Timisoara.
-There were over 100,000 of them who attended the rally simply because they were afraid to lose their jobs.
+However, on 21/December/1989, the communist party assembled some workers to grace Ceaușescu's speech on the happenings in Timisoara.
+Over 100,000 of them attended the rally simply because they were afraid to lose their jobs.

 A few minutes into the speech, someone at the back started whistling and jeering at the dictator, and shouting "Ti-mi-șoa-ra!
 Ti-mi-șoa-ra!".

-The strongman was whisked back into the Central Committee building while the Securitate and other forces broke the gathering with brutal force on live Romania and world televisions.
+The strongman was whisked back into the Central Committee building, while the Securitate and other forces broke up the gathering with brutal force on live Romanian and world television.
 A lot of people died, including foreign journalists.

-Ceausescu’s personal pilot was called in to fly out the dictator in a helicopter.
-The helicopter can only take 4 people out of 6 passengers present.
-The pilot was instructed to ask his unit commander to send in another helicopter.
+Ceaușescu's personal pilot was called in to fly out the dictator in a helicopter.
+The helicopter can only take 4 of the 6 passengers present.
+The pilot was instructed to ask his unit commander to send in another aircraft.

-The commander told the pilot over the phone that he should tell the dictator, "There has been a revolution, you are on your own, Good luck!".
-The pilot lied to Ceausescu that the other Copter was coming, he took 4 passengers and left.
+The commander told the pilot over the phone that he should say to the dictator, "There has been a revolution, you are on your own, Good luck!".
+The pilot lied to Ceaușescu, telling him that another Copter was coming.
+He took 4 passengers and left.

-While airborne, the pilot dipped the helicopter up and down and lied to Ceausescu that he was avoiding anti-aircraft fire.
-The dictator panicked and asked him to land the helicopter, which eventually led to his arrest.
+While airborne, the pilot dipped the helicopter up and down and lied to Ceaușescu that he was avoiding anti-aircraft fire.
+The dictator panicked and asked him to land the aircraft, which eventually led to his arrest.

-On 25/December/1989, Ceausescu and his wife, Elena, were tried before a military tribunal.
+On December 25, 1989, Ceaușescu and his wife, Elena, were tried before a military tribunal.
 Within 2 hours, they were found guilty, sentenced to death by firing squad, and subsequently killed.
-Within 4 days of the Romanian Revolution, Ceausescu and his wife were dead.
-That’s how quickly things can turn around for dictators.
+Within 4 days of the Romanian Revolution, Ceaușescu and his wife were dead.
+That's how quickly things can turn around for dictators.

 All the same, "those who cannot remember the past are condemned to repeat it" - George Santayana.
 And such people are primarily located in Africa, particularly in Nigeria.